-[Note: The above is from an otherwise unknown early letter from the Masters, apparently to WQJ and perhaps one or two others, seeing as the wording such as “yourselves” suggests that it’s addressed to more than one person.]
+[Note: The above is from an otherwise unknown early letter or other form of communication from the Masters, apparently to WQJ and perhaps one or two others, seeing as the wording such as “yourselves” suggests that it’s addressed to more than one person.]

 . . .
 The presence of Mars and Mercury in the sky presents a relation to the earth, yet they have another relation to it which Saturn, Jupiter, and so on have not, while the latter bear the same relation to us of proximity as do the first. . . .